 Retention Policy for Applied Study

-The Department of Music's retention policies are delineated in the student handbooks under the subsection "Evaluation of Majors."
+The Department of Music and Instrumental Studies' retention policies are delineated in the student handbooks under the subsection "Evaluation of Majors."
 There are three primary checkpoints: Entry Level, Midpoint Check, and Exit Level.

 Evaluation of Majors